cfpb/design-system/docs/pages/buttons.md

                            a-btn_icon__on-right">{% include icons/updating.svg %}</span>
           </button>
     variation_group_description: >-
-      ### Static icon buttons

       * An icon should appear after the text it represents.
 The only exception is the back button, in which the icon should appear before the button’s text.

       * Each icon should be used exclusively and consistently for one action.

       * The color and font-size of an icon should be the same as the text it represents.

-      * Icons are never underlined.
+      * Icons should never be underlined.
 use_cases: Buttons signal actions.
 They should be used sparingly; each additional button on a page reduces the visual prominence of a call to action.
   In contrast, [links](https://cfpb.github.io/design-system/components/links)